 8. Assist States to develop remedial action plans to ensure operator compliance with RVSM approval and performance requirements.
 If necessary the RMA should notify the Director General of the Civil Aviation Authority of the State which exercises operational authority over the aircraft if such remedial actions are considered to be insufficient.

-9. Initiate appropriate action through the EANPG/ICAO EUR/NAT Regional Director with States which continue to have not implemented appropriate remedial actions with non-approved or non-compliant operators.
+9. Initiate appropriate action through the EASPG/ICAO EUR/NAT Regional Director with States which continue to have not implemented appropriate remedial actions with non-approved or non-compliant operators.

 10. Track operator compliance with global and regional minimum monitoring requirements.
 Report operator non-compliance with fleet monitoring targets to relevant RVSM approval authorities for appropriate action.